fabito/htk8s/README.md

 Check the [ingress.yaml](base/ingress.yaml) for more details.

-Each module except for Emby is configured to respond on a custom basepath (most of this configuration is done by init containers).
+Each module except for Emby is configured to respond on a custom basepath (check the init containers logic for more details).

 ## How it works